aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/securityhub/securityhub_org/README.md

 - The [Customizations for AWS Control Tower](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) solution deploys all templates as a CloudFormation `StackSet`.
 - For parameter details, review the [AWS CloudFormation templates](templates/).

-#### 1.2 Lambda IAM Role<!-- omit in toc -->
+#### 1.2 IAM Roles<!-- omit in toc -->

-- IAM role used by the Lambda function to enable the Security Hub Delegated Administrator Account within each region provided.
+- The `Lambda IAM Role` is used by the Lambda function to enable the Security Hub Delegated Administrator Account within each region provided.

-#### 1.3 Configuration IAM Role<!-- omit in toc -->

-- IAM role is assumed by the Lambda function to configure Security Hub within the delegated administrator account and all member accounts.
+- The `Configuration IAM Role` is assumed by the Lambda function to configure Security Hub within the delegated administrator account and all member accounts.
+- The `Event Rule IAM Role` is assumed by EventBridge to forward Global events to the `Home Region` default Event Bus.

+#### 1.3 Regional Event Rules<!-- omit in toc -->

+- The `AWS Control Tower Lifecycle Event Rule` triggers the `AWS Lambda Function` when a new AWS Account is provisioned through AWS Control Tower.
+- The `Organization Compliance Scheduled Event Rule` triggers the `AWS Lambda Function` to capture AWS Account status updates (e.g. suspended to active).
+  - A parameter is provided to set the schedule frequency.
+  - See the [Instructions to Manually Run the Lambda Function](#instructions-to-manually-run-the-lambda-function) for triggering the `AWS Lambda Function` before the next scheduled run time.
+- The `AWS Organizations Event Rule` triggers the `AWS Lambda Function` when updates are made to accounts within the organization.
+  - When AWS Accounts are added to the AWS Organization outside of the AWS Control Tower Account Factory. (e.g. account created via AWS Organizations console, account invited from another AWS Organization).
+  - When tags are added or updated on AWS Accounts.

+#### 1.4 Global Event Rules<!-- omit in toc -->

+- If the `Home Region` is different from the `Global Region (e.g. us-east-1)`, then global event rules are created within the `Global Region` to forward events to the `Home Region` default Event Bus.
+- The `AWS Organizations Event Rule` forwards AWS Organization account update events.

+#### 1.5 SNS Topic<!-- omit in toc -->

+- SNS Topic used to fanout the Lambda function for configuring and disabling the service within each account and region.

+#### 1.6 Dead Letter Queue (DLQ)<!-- omit in toc -->

+- SQS dead letter queue used for retaining any failed Lambda events.

-#### 1.4 AWS Lambda Function<!-- omit in toc -->
+#### 1.7 AWS Lambda Function<!-- omit in toc -->

 - The Lambda function includes logic to enable and configure Security Hub.

-#### 1.5 Lambda CloudWatch Log Group<!-- omit in toc -->
+#### 1.8 Lambda CloudWatch Log Group<!-- omit in toc -->

 - All the `AWS Lambda Function` logs are sent to a CloudWatch Log Group `</aws/lambda/<LambdaFunctionName>` to help with debugging and traceability of the actions performed.
 - By default the `AWS Lambda Function` will create the CloudWatch Log Group and logs are encrypted with a CloudWatch Logs service managed encryption key.
 - Parameters are provided for changing the default log group retention and encryption KMS key.

-#### 1.6 AWS SSM Parameter Store<!-- omit in toc -->

-- The Lambda Function creates/updates configuration parameters within the `SSM Parameter Store` on CloudFormation events and the parameters are used when triggered by the `Control Tower Lifecycle Event Rule` or `SNS Topic`.

-#### 1.7 Dead Letter Queue (DLQ)<!-- omit in toc -->

-- SQS dead letter queue used for retaining any failed Lambda events.

-#### 1.8 Alarm SNS Topic<!-- omit in toc -->
+#### 1.9 Alarm SNS Topic<!-- omit in toc -->

 - SNS Topic used to notify subscribers when messages hit the DLQ.

-#### 1.9 SNS Topic<!-- omit in toc -->

-- SNS Topic used to fanout the Lambda function for deleting the service within each account and region.

-#### 1.10 AWS Control Tower Lifecycle Event Rule<!-- omit in toc -->

-- The AWS Control Tower Lifecycle Event Rule triggers the `AWS Lambda Function` when a new AWS Account is provisioned through AWS Control Tower.

-#### 1.11 Security Hub<!-- omit in toc -->
+#### 1.10 Security Hub<!-- omit in toc -->

 - The Security Hub delegated administrator is registered within the `management account` using the Security Hub APIs within each provided region.